Do you need credits for your professional and salary advancement?

 - copy of your certificate of attendance from your workshop

 See complete instructions, including response paper topics.
-These are new requirements and apply to anyone completing RCC, RCI, or RCII in April 2014 and afterward; or who completed RCI or RCII last year and is registering in April 2014 and afterward.
 To be eligible for this 2-credit option, your Responsive Classroom training must be recent—you must register with Brandman University within 2 years of completing your training.
 Your coursework is due within 1 month after you register with Brandman University or 1 month after completing your Responsive Classroom training, whichever is later.

 Educators who have completed the Responsive Classroom Course (RCC), Responsive Classroom I (RCI) or Responsive Classroom II (RCII) may receive 3 graduate-level professional-development credits by completing projects designed to strengthen understanding and practice of Responsive Classroom strategies.
 Project assignments are designed for classroom teachers, special-area teachers, and administrators.
 Here are the links to the project assignments: